 Ben Cutler has amassed an astonishing amount of experience as a songwriter and performer.
 Educated at Aquinas Grammar School, at the age of 12 he entered and won the under-16 category at the Banbridge Buskfest and also became one of the youngest performers at the Belfast Nashville Songwriters’ Festival.
 In 2016, he entered and featured in the top 10 under-12 UK Song Academy competition and performed at their winners’ showcase in Westfield, London.
 In 2018, he launched his first EP On Target at the Belfast Nashville Songwriters Festival.
 Later that year, he played the Holywood Harmony Festival, Sunflowerfest and Eastside Arts Festival.
 At the latter, he was involved in a project in which he was mentored by Anthony Toner.
 In June 2018, he won the overall prize at the Banbridge Buskfest at the age of only 14 alongside over 200 other talented buskers.
 In 2019 he won the Ulster University “Beyond Busk” competition.

 Daisie Conway is a singer, songwriter, and multi-instrumentalist with a background in Irish music.
 She is trained in classical singing and musical theatre.
 At Larne Grammar School, she played the part of Frenchie in Grease at the age of 16.
 Being faced with lockdown last year, she decided to spread some positivity and posted a video of herself singing the song I’ve Been Waiting for You on social media which went viral on Facebook.
 As a result, she sang in the Livestream International Songbirds Group in multiple online concerts with singers from around the world.
 She has performed on BBC Radio Ulster, Belfasts89FM, U105, Radio Larne, BanterFlix, showcased on Music Crowns and reached 140K views on Music Life.
 She sang on UTV Life with Andrew Begley, winner of The Voice UK, performed as part of the Classical Crossover Magazine Concert online and appeared on the American Jim Masters TV Show.
 Her first single, Tell me I'm not Dreaming was released in November 2020 and her first album of original songs is due in 2021.
-She is supporting Brian Kennedy in concert and will be performing at the NI100 Concert, both in August 2021.
+She supported Brian Kennedy in concert and will be performed at the NI100 Concert, both in August 2021.

 Charlie Magill was a pupil at Aquinas Grammar School before transferring to SERC in Bangor.
 He is a singer and multi-instrumentalist playing guitar, piano, bass, and ukulele.
 From the age of 13 until the age of 15, he regularly busked in Belfast city centre, successfully performing a mix of original music and covers.
 In 2016, he was part of a song writing/performing scheme in the Oh Yeah Centre led by Katie Richardson and Paul Kane.
 In 2017, he and a friend won best junior busker at the Banbridge Buskfest competition.
 This led to a guest appearance on BBC Radio Ulster’s John Toal show, playing his original composition Stargazing from my Bed, which was very well received.
 In 2018, he won the Harmony Live Festival busking competition with another of his original compositions called Freefalling.